-The size of lineages (the number of IEAs each contains) reflect quite different governance approaches.
-Of 290 lineages, most (70%) are not ongoing regulatory efforts and contain only an initial MEA and one or two modifying protocols or amendments.
-By contrast, each of the ten largest lineages contain 20 or more MEAs, collectively accounting for almost a third of 1,300 MEAs.
-This variation presumably reflects various factors including lineage age; changes in scientific knowledge; state preferences that favor strong initial action or prefer to make modifications as support for action grows; changes in domestic and international concern about an environmental problem; and provisions in lineage-initiating IEAs that can require, facilitate, or impede regular modification.
+The sizes of lineages (the number of IEAs each contains) reflect quite different governance approaches.
+Of 290 lineages, most (70 percent) are not dynamic regulatory efforts and contain only an initial MEA and one or two modifying protocols or amendments.
+By contrast, each of the ten largest lineages contain twenty or more MEAs, collectively accounting for almost one-third of the 1,300 MEAs.
+This variation presumably reflects various factors, including lineage age; changes in scientific knowledge; state preferences that favor strong initial action or prefer to make modifications as support for action grows; changes in domestic and international concern about an environmental problem; and provisions in lineage-initiating IEAs that can require, facilitate, or impede regular modification.

-Counting IEA members and state memberships
+Counting IEA Members and State Memberships

 The extent of state engagement in international environmental law, proxied by counts of IEA memberships, has increased rapidly in recent decades.
 Growth in total IEA memberships reflects more MEAs and BEAs negotiated by states, more states in the international system (UN membership grew from 51 in 1945 to 193 in 2019), and more states joining more MEAs.
-Most IEAs are small: 80% are BEAs, 90% of MEAs have 10 or fewer members, and only 30 MEAs have over 100 members.
-Many MEAs are open to new members indefinitely, with membership typically increasing over time; therefore, to compare changes in MEA size accurately over time, we count each MEA's memberships nine years after signature.
-To address the fact that membership in protocols and amendments is often restricted to, and automatic for, members of the modified agreement, we analyze 457 MEA agreements that have entered into force and that have at least nine years of membership data.
-Distinguishing 69 "global" MEAs (open to all UN members) from 388 MEAs that restrict membership reveals that, in their ninth year, global MEAs typically averaged fewer than thirty members until the 1980s but have since averaged over 50.
-By contrast, MEAs restricted to named states, states in a specified region, or with specified traits have never averaged over 10 members (see Figure 4).
+Most IEAs are small: 80 percent are BEAs, 90 percent of MEAs have 10 or fewer members, and only 30 MEAs have more than 100 members.
+Many MEAs are open to new members indefinitely, with membership typically increasing over time; therefore, to compare changes in MEA size accurately over time, we count each MEA's memberships nine years after signature.6 To address the fact that membership in protocols and amendments is often restricted to, and automatic for, members of the underlying agreement, we analyze 457 MEA agreements that have entered into force and that have at least nine years of membership data.
+Distinguishing 69 "global" MEAs (open to all UN members) from 388 MEAs that restrict membership reveals that, in their ninth year, global MEAs typically averaged fewer than thirty members until the 1980s but have since averaged more than fifty.
+By contrast, MEAs restricted to named states, states in a specified region, or states with specified traits have never averaged more than ten members (see Figure 4).